asolkar/ffx-addon-gglappbtn/README.md

 > [Get on AMO](https://addons.mozilla.org/en-US/firefox/addon/google-app-launcher/)

-Currently has a hard coded links to popular Google applications.
-There is no customization support.
+Currently has links to popular Google applications in a 3x3 grid.
+There is some customization support to pick the 9 apps and the order.

 Supported apps:

 * `gplus`: Google+
 * `gmail`: Gmail